GENIUS-Aafaque/course-app/README.md

-# Course Selling App
+# COURZERO - Learn from zero

-The Course Selling App is a full-stack web application that enables users to buy and sell courses.
+COURZERO is a full-stack course selling web application that enables users to buy and sell courses.
 It provides a user-friendly interface for managing courses, user authentication, and facilitating course purchases.

 ## Features